-Original manuscripts are submitted electronically and assigned to the associate editor covering the relevant subject areas (for details see finding an editor).
+Original manuscripts are submitted and assigned to an associate editor covering the relevant subject areas (for details see finding an editor).

 The associate editor is asked to evaluate whether the manuscript is within the scope of the journal and whether it meets a basic scientific quality.
-If necessary, he/she may ask independent referees of his/her choice for support.
-He can suggest technical corrections (typing errors, clarification of figures, etc.) before publication in BGD.
-Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion following publication in BGD.
+If necessary, they may ask independent referees of their choice for support.
+They can suggest technical corrections (typing errors, clarification of figures, etc.) before posting the manuscript as preprint.
+Further requests for revision of the scientific contents are not permitted at this stage of the review process but shall be expressed in the interactive discussion.

 The authors have the opportunity to perform technical corrections, which may be reviewed by the associate editor to verify requested corrections and prevent further revisions, which are not permitted at this stage.

-After the open discussion, the authors are expected to publish a response to all comments (within 4 weeks, can be extended upon request).
-Based on this response, the associate editor either asks the authors for further revisions until a final decision is reached or directly rejects the manuscript.
-If necessary he or she may also consult referees in the same way as during the completion of a traditional peer-review process.
+After the open discussion, the authors are expected to post a response to all comments within 3 weeks, in case they have not done so during the open discussion.
+Based on the responses, the associate editor either invites the authors to submit a revised manuscript or directly rejects the manuscript.
+If necessary they may also consult referees in the same way as during the completion of a traditional peer-review process.

 In the case of acceptance, the final revised paper is typeset and proofread.
-Then it is published on the BG website with a direct link to the preceding original paper and interactive discussion in BGD.
+Then it is published on the BG website with a direct link to the preceding preprint and interactive discussion.
 In addition, all referee and associate editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted from 01 February 2014).
-All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via the Internet, and final revised papers are also available as a print copies.
+All publications (preprint, interactive comments, final revised paper) are permanently archived and remain accessible to the open public.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.

 The submission of comments and replies which continue the discussion of scientific papers beyond the limits of immediate interactive discussion is encouraged.
-Such peer-reviewed comments undergo the same process of peer review and publication as described above: after publication and discussion in BGD, they may also be published in BG if sufficiently substantial.
+Such peer-reviewed comments undergo the same process of peer review and publication as described above: after appearance and discussion, they may also be published in BG if sufficiently substantial.

-If a manuscript that has been published as a discussion paper in BGD is not accepted for publication as a final paper in BG, the authors have several options to proceed as outlined under frequently asked questions, point 7.
-For further information on the definition and standing of discussion papers, please read the EGU Position Statement on the Status of Discussion Papers Published in EGU Interactive Open Access Journals.
+If a manuscript that has been posted as a preprint is not accepted for publication as a final paper in BG, the authors have several options to proceed as outlined under frequently asked questions, point 6.
+For further information on the definition and standing of manuscripts in discussion, please read the EGU Position Statement.

-In the interactive public discussion following the publication of a paper in Biogeosciences Discussions (BGD), the following types of interactive comments can be submitted for immediate non-peer-reviewed publication alongside the discussion paper:
+In the interactive public discussion, the following types of interactive comments can be submitted for immediate non-peer-reviewed appearance alongside the preprint (manuscript in discussion):

-The referees are asked to publish one or more referee comments, and every registered member of the scientific community may publish short comments as defined above.
-The authors of the discussion paper have the option (but no obligation) to reply by publishing their own short comments individually, or by posting author comments collectively on behalf of all co-authors.
-The authors of a discussion paper are automatically informed via email about the publication of comments in the interactive public discussion of their paper.
-Publication alert services will also be available to other members of the scientific community.
-The publication of interactive comments is supervised by the associate editors, who have the option of censoring comments that are not of substantial nature or of direct relevance to the issues raised in the discussion paper or which contain personal insults.
-Authors are advised to follow the discussion of their paper and to notify the associate editor in case of abusive comments.
+The authors and editor of a manuscript in open discussion are automatically informed via email about the appearance of comments in the interactive public discussion.
+Alert services are also available to other members of the scientific community.
+The interactive discussion is supervised but not actively moderated by the editors, who have the option of censoring comments that are not of substantial nature or of direct relevance to the issues raised in the manuscript in discussion or which contain personal insults.
+Authors are advised to follow the discussion of their preprint and to notify the Copernicus Publications Editorial Support and the handling editor in case of abusive comments.
 The BG editorial board reserves the right to exclude abusive commentators.